 I am a classically trained artist whose work has been shown at The San Francisco Museum of Modern Art Rental Gallery, The American Academy and Institute of Arts and Letters in NYC as part of an Allied Artists of America exhibit, and Windsor Gallery in Miami, Florida.
 I used to paint for for the San Francisco Opera, ACT, The San Francisco Ballet, and movies that came to town.
-I am classically trained and this shows in my work.

 If you would like to commission a work, please contact me.